GZTimeWalker/YYDB/README.md

 -rw-r----- 1 dev dev 611K Dec 21 11:14 .meta
 ```

-- _**Note:**_

-  - Even though we need to define a primary key, we don't implement an index, so we can't do a quick lookup by primary key.

-  - The reason for adding a primary key is simply because our storage implementation is based on key-value pairs.

-  - To make the implementation simple, we assume that the primary keys are data that can be converted to u64.

 ## Note

 This project is only a **course project**, so it is not well tested and **may have bugs**.

 Many design decisions are **not well thought out**, so it may not be a good, high performance, typical implementation.

-Even so, it can serve as a good reference and example.
+Even though we need to define a primary key, we don't implement an index, so we can't do a quick lookup by primary key.
+The reason for adding a primary key is simply because our storage implementation is based on key-value pairs.

+To make the implementation simple, we assume that the primary keys are data that can be converted to u64.

 ## References